-The White British Shorthair is a British Shorthair characterized by its beautiful white coat.
-Most people who see this magnificent animal immediately fall in love with its striking appearance: Their flawless white coat in combination with copper or blue eyes truly makes these animals something special to behold.
+The White British Shorthair is a British Shorthair characterized by its beautiful coat.
+Most people who see this magnificent animal immediately fall in love with its striking appearance: Their flawless coat in combination with copper or blue eyes truly makes these animals something special to behold.

 Today, we’re going to go over everything you need to know about the White British Shorthair.
-We’ll discuss if British Shorthairs can truly be white in color, whether white is a rare color for them to have, a short history of the breed, and much more.
+We’ll discuss if British Shorthairs can truly be white in color, whether this is a rare color for them to have, a short history of the breed, and much more.
 Let’s get started!

 - 1 A brief history of the white British Shorthair